Let me begin with a more narrative introduction to this series, which will be followed by a more technical one in the next post.

 - Question 4: Can I find a vector subspace of \(\mathbb{R}^\mathbb{R}\) that consists solely of periodic functions and yet contains two or more incommensurable functions?

-- Question 5: All the examples I had at that point were constant almost everywhere.
+- Question 5: All the examples I had at that point for both Questions 1 and 2 were constant almost everywhere.
 Do there exist examples that aren’t?
-Can I find an example that is constant “almost nowhere”?
+Can I find examples that are constant “almost nowhere”?
 Would these examples have to be non-measurable?

-- Question 7: Clearly, sets of periods can have some interesting topological and algebraic structure.
-Sometimes they are dense, and they are always at least an additive group (actually, a \(\mathbb{Z}\)-module, but I could hardly remember what that was at first).
-Sometimes they are also a vector space over \(\mathbb{Q}\)—what more can be said about these sets/modules/spaces of periods and how they determine the behavior of the function they arise from?
+- Question 6: Clearly, sets of periods can have some interesting topological and algebraic structure.
+Sometimes they are dense, and they are always at least an additive group.
+Sometimes, they are also a vector space over \(\mathbb{Q}\).
+What more can be said about these groups/spaces of periods and how they determine the behavior of the function they arise from?

 I can genuinely say, I had not felt this excited about math in at least 8 years.
-My excitement multiplied even more when I noticed I could invoke the Axiom of Choice to answer Question 5 affirmatively as well (except for the measurability part).
+My excitement multiplied even more when I noticed I could invoke the Axiom of Choice to answer Questions 4 and 5 affirmatively as well (except for the measurability part).
+[Edit: actually I am pretty sure now that I was wrong about Question 4, though it is not so hard to prove without AC that there are at least \(\mathbb{Q}\)-vector spaces of periodic functions with incommensurable periods.
+See future posts].

 In other words, here I was, thinking I was just doing a rudimentary exercise in Chapter 1 of a linear algebra text, only to open a can of worms involving many fields of mathematics at once: algebra, measure theory, topology, and set theory.